-Posted by: andreiash in Linux
+Posted by: Andrei in Linux

 I am a big fan of Ubuntu Server.
 It’s exactly what you need for a server, no fancy UI, just services.